Shell1010/AQW-md/Welcome.md

 [[Newbie Guide]] - For returning players and new players, or even those who want a quick refresher!

-[[Basic Class Enhancement Guide]] - This guide generally reflects the popular choice for each class, it accounts for variety however it may not necessarily be the optimal choice for every situation.
-Use this to get a general grasp for a class.
+[[Basic Class Guide]] - This guide generally reflects the popular enhancement choice for each class, how to obtain it, as well as a sort of progression of what classes to obtain at different stages of the game.

+[[Levelling Guide]] - Showcasing some farming areas to level up fast.

+[[Gold Guide]] - Showcasing some areas to gain gold fast.

 Remember to also follow the [AQW Wiki](http://aqwwiki.wikidot.com/) as it updated constantly with information regarding the new releases and is the best resource for anything and everything AQW related.